-Our Data Dictionary feature can be utilized to override inaccurately translated button labels and static text on your Event Pages.
+Our Data Dictionary feature can be utilized to override inaccurately translated button labels and static text on your Event pages.
 We also support multi-language Events with this feature.
-When setting up Data Dictionary Entries, you can specify different overrides with different languages of the same button label or static text.
-For information on configuring Data Dictionary, please refer to this page.
+When setting up Data Data Dictionary Entries, you can specify different overrides with different languages of the same button label or static text.
+For information on configuring the Data Dictionary, please refer to this page.

 As of March 2022, our Static Translations feature is now in Beta!
 Similar to the functionality of the Data Dictionary override capability, we now have a solution which allows an Event Planner to override or simply write their own Translations in place of Google Translate's auto-translation.
 The feature supports multi-language events as well!

 - Use our Candy Shop to install or upgrade to Blackthorn Events 3.56 or above.